 Fitzwilliam Hotel Dublin

-After our two nights in Killarney, we headed back to Dublin for a three night stay at the stylish and modern Fitzwilliam Hotel Dublin, a member of Preferred Hotels and Resorts.
+After our two nights in Killarney, we headed back to Dublin for a three night stay at the stylish and modern Fitzwilliam Hotel Dublin, (check here for availability and rates) a member of Preferred Hotels and Resorts.
 This is an upscale hotel which will appeal to business travellers as well as couples on a city getaway but is still a fine choice for families, particularly those with older children.
 There is no better location in Dublin as the hotel is located at the end of the pedestrian shopping district on Grafton Street and across from St. Stephen's Green.
 We were within walking distance to nearly everything that we wanted to see and do in Dublin including Trinity College for the Book of Kells and Old Library, Merrion Square, St. Patrick's Cathedral, Dublin Castle, Temple Bar, the Ha'penny Bridge and the National Leprechaun Museum.
 With three days of pleasant weather we were able to walk everywhere except to a performance of Let it Be at the Bord Gais Energy Theatre which was a bit too far to walk at night.
 We didn't use the City Sightseeing Dublin hop-on hop-off bus on this visit but there is a convenient stop at St. Stephen's Green for anyone who wants to see the city's major attractions that way.
 Parents of younger children will love the easy access to St. Stephen's Green which has ample space for burning off steam and a fun playground called The Giant's Garden.

 The hotel's dining options include Thornton's Restaurant, a fine dining restaurant considered to be one of the best in Dublin as well as Citron which could also be described as fine dining but in a relaxed environment.
 We dined at Citron after our late arrival in Dublin and, although the menu was limited, the food was quite delicious.
 Breakfast is also served at Citron each morning.
 The Inn on the Green is a bustling contemporary Irish pub on the lobby level of the hotel which serves breakfast, lunch, dinner, tapas, afternoon tea and cocktails.